Jedi-Vision/jedi-vision-nano-code/README.md

 This installation assumes that you have a Python version between `3.11` and `3.14` installed on your computer.

-1. First off, make you have [Poetry](https://python-poetry.org/docs/) installed.
+1. First off, make you have at least [Python 3.10](https://www.python.org/downloads/) installed.

 2. Then clone the repository.